 Saturday, August 19: Loughborough Lake Paddle

-This has become one of our most popular trips with up to 36 participants in one day.
+This has become one of our most popular trips.
 We start in Battersea at a public boat launching ramp and paddle through numerous granite islands rich with wild life.
 The water is warm for swimming too.
 We will probably picnic on a lovely island at the north east end.
 Some people may choose to paddle up a little creek to a dam while others relax.
 It is a long paddle, at a moderate pace.
 Suitable for all.
 Contact Steve at 613 542-1054.